Sudharshan-Gowda/appointment_backend_java_sringboot/README.md

 The service is just a simple appointment application REST service.
 It uses an in-memory database (H2) to store the data.
 The REST end points are defined on the controller.
 It has various CRUD methods like create, update, delete, get and get all appointments.

 ## Postman API documentation
 The API documentation is been added in the repository.
-It contains all the resource details with sample request example and response example
+It contains all the resource details with sample request example and response example.
+Please download it.

 ## To view Swagger 2 API docs
 Run the server and browse to localhost:8080/swagger-ui.html